 Welcome to the WMP

-Welcome to the World Microbiome partnership
+Welcome to the World Microbiome Partnership

-The term “microbiome” refers to all microorganisms, which live with and are integral to the health of humans, animals, plants, and to soils, oceans and other ecosystems.
 These microbial members include commensal and pathogenic bacteria, viruses, bacteriophage and fungi, which function together as communities and interact with their hosts and/or in habitats.
 It is understanding their diverse metabolic capabilities as well as their genetic potential which is at the heart of microbiome studies.

 The World Microbiome Partnership (WMP)